-- c) EXPORTS: According to sources, the GOB has not initiated any third country application process to export GE crops. - d) IMPORTS: According to the 2012 Bangladesh Biosafety Rules (BR) (see Global Agriculture Information Network (GAIN) Report link), a GE product needs to be approved by the Ministry of Environment, Forest and Climate Change (MOEFCC) before it can be imported and commercially sold or cultivated within Bangladesh (see Regulatory Framework section below).
-Contacts have not reported any third country applications for import for commercial use as food or feed at this time. - e) FOOD AID: Bangladesh imports only wheat as food aid.
-The Plant Quarantine Wing of Ministry of Agriculture added a new import condition which requires non-transgenic confirmation on the phytosanitary certificate, but this certification does not seem to be impeding the import of U.S. wheat.
+c.
+EXPORTS: The GOB has not initiated any third country application process to export GE crops.

+d.
+IMPORTS: According to the 2012 Bangladesh Biosafety Rules (BR) (see Global Agriculture Information Network (GAIN) Report link), a GE product needs to be approved by the Ministry of Environment, Forest and Climate Change (MOEFCC) before it can be imported and commercially sold or cultivated within Bangladesh (see Regulatory Framework section below).
+Contacts have not reported any third country applications for import for commercial use as food or feed at this time.

+e.
+FOOD AID: Bangladesh imports only wheat as food aid.
+The Plant Quarantine Wing of Ministry of Agriculture added a new import condition which requires non-transgenic confirmation on the phytosanitary certificate.

-f) TRADE BARRIERS: The 2007 Biosafety Guidelines (BG) notes that an exporter or the country of export needs to apply for GE product approval.
+f.
+TRADE BARRIERS: The 2007 Biosafety Guidelines (BG) notes that an exporter or the country of export needs to apply for GE product approval.
 Because life science companies apply for GE product approval, it is unclear how to initiate the process in Bangladesh.
 Likewise, the requirement that a country of export must legally ensure the accuracy of biotech applications adds additional confusion.
 Labeling requirements and other certifications (see Additional Requirements) may also create challenges.